rogeliomarin/Predictions_Weight_of_each_variable_LinearRegression/README.md

-# 📈 Retail Data Science: Multiple Linear Regression Case Study
+# 📈 Data Science for Retail: Multiple Linear Regression

 ## 📌 About